 Fact: Any life threatening illness allows someone to seek Hospice Care.
 Hospice resources serve a broad range of illnesses.

 Fact: Hospice care has no time limit as long as the person is palliative and continues to need care.
 Although community Hospice teams do not provide 24-hour care, every effort is made to offer services during the times most needed by individuals and their families.

 Fact: Hospice serves anyone who is palliative regardless of their level of activity.

 Myth: Hospice Programs are for the client only.

-Fact: Caregiver relief is an important part of our program but also included are other programs relating to the illness or death of a loved one.
+Fact: Caregiver relief is an important part of our program and we also have several other programs addressing End of Life Care.

 Myth: Tears are an expression of weakness